TBLabFJD/GLOWgenes/README.md

 You could also generate your own networks or selected a subset from theose provided by GLOWgenes

-## Edit networks_knowledgeCategories.cfg file with your complete directory route to the network files
+## Editing networks config file
-e.g. substitute PATH by home/pablo/GLOWgenesNets in every line, as in: /PATH/coexpressionCOXPRESdbEXT_HGNCnets.txt
+Edit networks_knowledgeCategories.cfg file with your complete directory route to the network files e.g. substitute PATH by home/pablo/GLOWgenesNets in every line, as in: /PATH/coexpressionCOXPRESdbEXT_HGNCnets.txt

 ## Running GLOWgenes